 They say a picture is worth a thousand words, but you can use a well-designed graphic to help the reader understand your point of view by telling a story.
-Data visualizations can become the vehicle that leads a reader through your narrative.
+Using Visualizations and Infographics with Data Story Telling can become the vehicle that leads a reader through your Power BI narrative.
 Having an infographic or series of visuals allows one to tell a story and provide greater understanding than simply having text alone.

-Infographics are a good example of storytelling which is gaining in popularity as writers try to capture the attention of readers with complex topics.
-Doing a quick search on Pinterest will provide many examples of how infographics are used to tell a story.
-By taking a multi-step article and putting the information into an infographic, the data becomes easier to digest and more accessible to more people.
+Taking a multi-step article and putting the information into an infographic makes the data easier to digest and more accessible to more people.
 USA Today has a section on Interactive Graphics they use in various news stories that illustrate how they have utilized this storytelling trend.

 9 popular ways to perform Data Visualization in Python – Python is hot in the data analytics area right now.
 This article has some examples of using Python in data visualization.